Marker Interface in Java

 There is a class named as KnowledgeContent, which is made Serializable (Marker Interface) as shown below in the code.

-There are 2 child classes of KnowledgeContent class, i.e, Text, and Video.
-We want only the Text class to become Serializable, and not the Video class.
+There are 2 child classes of KnowledgeContent class, i.e, Text and Video.
+We only want the Text class to become Serializable, not the Video class.

-But since Marker Interfaces follow polymorphism and therefore all children of a serializable class are also serializable.
+However, since marker interfaces follow polymorphism, all children of a serializable class are also serializable.
 So Text and Video classes both are Serializable now, as shown below:

 But if we want to make only the Text class as Serializable and not the Video class, so we will have to use @Serializable Annotation, as shown below:

 The above example shows when polymorphism in Marker Interfaces can act as a disadvantage.
-But what if we had a requirement in which we wanted that all the child classes should also become Serializable if the parent class is Serializable.
+But what if we had a requirement in which we wanted all the child classes to also become Serializable if the parent class is Serializable?

 In that case, polymorphism in Marker Interfaces can act as an advantage.

 Why?
-Because if we use Annotations, then we will have to add @Serializable manually above the definition of each child class, and that will be a very boring repetitive task.
+If we use annotations, we will have to manually add @Serializable above the definition of each child class, which will be a very boring repetitive task.

 Marker Interfaces vs Typical Interfaces